So-so salaries, satisfying careers: what graduate engineers think of their jobs

-However, they were also keen to flag up that engineering isn’t an ‘easy life’, and still requires hard work and some sacrifices to get ahead.
-Typical comments included:
+However, the engineers we’ve spoken to are also keen to flag up that engineering isn’t an ‘easy life’, and still requires hard work and some sacrifices to get ahead.
+Their comments include:

 - To get ahead you need to work hard as the effort is often proportional to the opportunities that become available to you.

 - With the caveat that it is ‘flexible’ working, to get ahead/get noticed/get the best, you need to work hard (meaning long hours and sacrificing some aspects of your life).

 - Part of the nature of the job involves site work for an undisclosed length of time.
 This does not mix well with any sort of social life.

 And while interesting work is one of the highlights of a career in engineering, several graduates have pointed out that some realism is needed on this front.
 Their comments include:

 - Manage your expectations.
 Most jobs out there aren’t interesting 100% of the time.
 There are a lot of engaging and interesting tasks in an engineering job, but there is also a fair share of boring ones.

 - Be realistic with your expectations: in a medium-large sized company things will generally get done slowly and your contributions will on the large part go unnoticed.

 - Don’t be surprised if you have a successful engineering career and never use your prized engineering skills.